origamitower/purr/README.md

 ## Licence

-Origami is (c) Quildreen Motta, and released under MIT.
+Purr is (c) Quildreen Motta, and released under MIT.